zdannar/resume/resume.md

 ## Summary

-As a Systems Administrator/Engineer I have learned to embrace and thrive while solving new problems.
-To solve problems, I have deployed and configured systems or built them from scratch.
-New situations outside of my expertise motivate me to develop and learn new and old technologies.
-I am looking forward to tomorrow's problems as an opportunity to better myself today.
+As a Systems Administrator/Engineer with over decade of experience I have always thrived in solving new and complex problems.
+I have both managed and built a wide variety of cutting edge, mission critical technologies.
+I am excited by new situations outside of my expertise and am quick to embrace technologies new and old.
+For me, tomorrow's problems are an opportunity to better myself today.

 ## Work History